amakarj/react-weather-app/README.md

 ![Locations API](public/screenshots/locations-api.png)

-On the site that opens, there’s a form which gives the straight URL for fetching data of this API after clicking a button **Send this request**.
+On the site that opens, there’s a form which gives out the straight URL - for fetching data - after filling the form and clicking a button **Send this request**.

 ![City Search method form and URL](public/screenshots/city-search-method.png)